Multidimensional $p$-adic continued fraction algorithms: Rational and Quadratic Cases

 in which the equality holds for $\alpha>0$, $j=p-1$ and $k=1$.
 If the sign of $\alpha$ is positive, the sign of the next remainder is minus.
 Therefore, if $\alpha$ has an infinite $\Phi_0^{[-1]}$ continued fraction expansion, we see $height(\alpha)>height(\alpha_2)>height(\alpha_4)>\ldots $, which is a contradiction. \end{proof}

-For the $\Phi_0^{[1]}$ continued fraction algorithm on $\Bbb{Q}$, which coincides with Schneider's continued fraction algorithm.
-Bundschuh \cite{B} showed that every rational number has an infinite periodic expansion or a finite expansion.
+For the $\Phi_0^{[1]}$ continued fraction algorithm on $\Bbb{Q}$, which coincides with Schneider's continued fraction algorithm, Bundschuh \cite{B} showed that every rational number has an infinite periodic expansion or a finite expansion.

 Next, we consider quadratic cases.
-Weger \cite{W} showed that some quadratic elements have a non periodic Schneider's continued fraction expansion.
-For the $\Phi_0^{[-1]}$ continued fraction we expect that some quadratic elements have non periodic expansion from the some numerical experiments (see Section 8), but we do not obtain the proof at the moment.
+Weger \cite{W} showed that some quadratic elements have non periodic Schneider's continued fraction expansions.
+Some numerical experiments given in Section 8 say that some quadratic elements possibly have non periodic expansion by the $\Phi_0^{[-1]}$ continued fraction algorithm.

 For the $\Phi_1^{[\epsilon,z]}$ continued fraction, we give following Lemma.